Why Fiber Optic Cables Need Special Handling

 Types of Cable Ties Recommended for Fiber Optics

-Hook-and-Loop Cable Ties
+Hook-and-Loop (Velcro®) Ties

-- Are ideal for high-performance data centers
+Prevents over-tightening, ideal for data centers and patch panels.

 Low-Tension Nylon Cable Ties

-Releasable Cable Ties
+Releasable Nylon Cable Ties

 Important Standards to Consider

-NFPA 70 (National Electrical Code)
+NFPA 70 (National Electrical Code): Low-smoke, low-toxicity requirements for plenum areas.

 Best Practices When Using Cable Ties on Fiber Optic Cables